 So do we, the careers community need to change our vocabulary?

 Proving the need for more resources or support

-A very useful piece of work has been published by the Education Employers Taskforce, I shared it in yesterday's Careers Ed for All Weekly.
-The work is unfinished and is provided in the hope that people will give feedback.
-However, it's really useful as a tool to place data in front of SLT to show the need for more 'Future planning' see what I did there???
+A very useful piece of work has been published by the Education Employers Taskforce, The work is now complete and it's really useful as a tool to place data in front of SLT to show the need for more 'Future planning' see what I did there???